30

 Financial hardship considerations: We don’t want people who are interested in attending the conference missing out because of the cost.
 We have a limited number of scholarships available, as well as volunteering opportunities.
 Please contact us at admin@vagp.com.au to enquire.

 The ticket prices include morning tea, lunch, and afternoon tea on both the Saturday and Sunday.
-They do not include the optional dinner and drinks on the Saturday night, which will be hosted at a separate venue; further details on this will be released closer to the date.
+They do not include the optional dinner and drinks on the Saturday night, which will be hosted at a separate venue - tickets sold separately here.

 Location